 Korea has much more to offer when it comes to street food, and the list includes deli Manjoo, egg bread, waffle pies, sundae mixed with tteokbokki sauce, hot broth, and many many more.

-These are some of the best ones from the unique Korean Cuisine that you must try during your next visit to Korea.
-Korean food culture is really very different from the rest of the world, and that is precisely why you must not miss out on these unique dishes.
+These are some of the best ones from the unique Korean Cuisine you must try during your next visit to Korea.
+Korean food culture is very different from the rest of the world, which is precisely why you must not miss out on these unique dishes.

 There are also versions of modern Korean food and Americanized Korean food dishes available in the market but, to feel the right vibe of traditional Korean food, you must taste these dishes when in Korea.

-In this list, you will find the very best food to eat in South Korea.
+In this list, you will find the best food in South Korea.

 Check out other interesting articles from KoreaTravelPost: